• Skip to primary navigation

 Roasted Swiss Chard, roasted baby carrots, roasted chickpeas, roasted potatoes - even roasted salsa - you'd think I've roasted it all - but since this week marks St. Patrick's Day, another is called for: Roasted Cabbage!

-Love it or hate it (I definitely love it) you haven’t had the best of cabbage until it’s been roasted.
+Love it or hate it (I definitely love it) you haven't had

-The way you cook cabbage can make a difference
+The way you cook cabbage can make a difference (Roast Cabbage is the way to go!)

-However, all’s not lost.
 Preparation makes a big difference.
-Adding salt to the vegetable blocks the “bitter” receptors on your tongue.
+Adding salt to the vegetable blocks the "bitter" receptors on your tongue.
 So does fat.
 So adding some olive oil or butter helps mellow the taste.

 Most effective?
 Roasting.
 The roasting process converts more carbohydrates to sugars, making the vegetable taste sweeter.
 So it's fortunate that this recipe requires olive oil, salt and roasting, right?
 I promise.
 This will make cabbage much more acceptable to all taste buds.
 For someone like myself, who has no problem with cabbage?
 It's nearly irresistible.
 True!
 I love it that much!